Applications / Admission 2021

 Please note: If the original certificates were not drawn up in German or English, applicants must provide:

-- certified copies of officially certified translations into English or German of applicants’ certificates (FAQ 7),
+• Officially certified translations into English or German of applicants’ certificates (FAQ 7),

-- certified copies of the certificates in the original language.
+• The certificates in the original language.

 If the language of instruction in your program was neither English nor German the transcript in the original language is required - even if your university provides you with an additional English-language transcript.

-Information regarding “certification” and “translation of documents” (FAQ 6 and FAQ 7).
+Information regarding “translation of documents” (FAQ 7).

 (c) Enrollment certificate (if at the time of application you are a student at a German or European higher education institution)